 Research Staff Member and Science Lead

 Dr. Natalie A. Griffiths is a Research Staff Member in the Climate Change Science Institute and the Environmental Sciences Division at ORNL.
 She is also Science Lead of Aquatic Ecosystem Dynamics within the Aquatic Ecology Group.
 Dr. Griffiths received her BSc in Zoology and Physiology from the University of Toronto in 2005 and her PhD in Biological Sciences from the University of Notre Dame in 2011.
-Her research program at ORNL focuses on understanding biogeochemical and hydrological dynamics at terrestrial-aquatic interfaces, and she is currently working on the following projects: 1) Spruce and Peatland Responses under Changing Environments (SPRUCE), (2) Environmental sustainability (water quality and quantity) of short rotation pine as a bioenergy feedstock in the southeastern U.S., (3) Evaluating the long-term aquatic ecological responses to riparian ecosystem restoration at the Fort Benning, GA military installation.
+Her research program at ORNL focuses on understanding biogeochemical and hydrological dynamics at terrestrial-aquatic interfaces, and she is currently working on the following projects: 1) Spruce and Peatland Responses under Changing Environments (SPRUCE), (2) Environmental sustainability (water quality and quantity) of short rotation pine as a bioenergy feedstock in the southeastern U.S., (3) Spatially resolved measurements of environmental sustainability indicators for bioenergy using USVs and UAVs, (4) Evaluating the long-term aquatic ecological responses to riparian ecosystem restoration at the Fort Benning, GA military installation.

 2017: Stanley I. Auerbach Award for Excellence in Environmental Sciences, Environmental Sciences Division, Oak Ridge National Laboratory.

 2011: Eli J. and Helen Shaheen Graduate School Award to the Top Ph.D.
 Graduate in Science, University of Notre Dame.

 (1) Spruce and Peatland Responses Under Changing Environments (SPRUCE) http://mnspruce.ornl.gov/